 Tahoe Donner Association is a "common interest development" and, as such, it is governed by provisions of California law, including the Corporations Code and the Civil Code (the Davis-Stirling Act).
 Our Association's governing documents were last updated in 1992.
 Since then, there have been many changes in the laws which have resulted in our existing articles of incorporation, bylaws, and CC&Rs being outdated, incomplete, or inaccurate concerning important aspects of our operations.
-For this reason, the Board and staff have been working with the Association's legal counsel to develop the updated governing documents.
+For this reason, the Board has been working with the Association's legal counsel to develop the updated governing documents that are enclosed in this package.